Derri10k/Robotics-Maze/README.md

 Open the VEXcode VR environment in a web browser.
 Select a maze playground and paste the Python code into the editor.
 Run the program and observe the robot exploring, mapping, solving the maze, and returning home.

 ---
+“I confirm that no AI tools were used in the preparation or completion of this assessment.
+This submission aligns with AITS 1 of the Artificial Intelligence Transparency Scale (AITS).”
 ## References

 VEX Robotics.
 (2024).
 VEXcode VR Documentation. https://education.vex.com/stemlabs/cs/cs-level-1-vexcode-vr-python